 Stormwater Management

-The Town's strives to protect surrounding water bodies and enhance the natural resources by improving water quality through the promotion and implementation of effective stormwater management practices, regulation of land development, collaboration with regional jurisdictions, along with public education and outreach through its Stormwater Management Program.
+The Town is committed to protecting nearby water bodies and enhancing natural resources by improving water quality.
+This is achieved through the implementation of effective stormwater management practices, regulation of land development, collaboration with regional partners, and public education and outreach as part of its Stormwater Management Program.

 Questions?